Rioverde/Trello-App/README.md

 A flutter project similar to Trello cards.

 - API provided by nekidaem.ru
-- Used bloc Pattern for requests (Registering and getting the data)
+- Used bloc Pattern for requests (Loggin In and getting the data)

 ## Getting Started